brightbit/bin_setup/README.md

 ### Todo

 * Document .env.example and how to set it up (gitignore, Dotenv)
-* Add databases.rake override files (3.2 and 4.0) for resetting the DB while rails is running
+* Add databases.rake override files (4.x) for resetting the DB while rails is running
 * Add a .envrc to the project if one doesn't exist
 * Add a .env.example to the project if one doesn't exist
 * Make it happy with pow (it already is but I think you have to symlink .powenv to .env)